4 Reasons I Turned Down a Store Credit Card, Despite Being Offered a Huge Discount

-On a recent shopping trip, I was amazed to see how many sales there were despite the fact that the holidays
+On a recent shopping trip, I was amazed to see how many sales there were despite the fact that the holidays were still weeks away.

 In one store, I was even promised a 40 percent discount on everything I was buying, in addition to the sale prices.